conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 ^^^^^^^^^

 This attribute allows defining CMake variables, for multiple configurations (Debug, Release, etc).
-This variables should be use to define things related with the toolchain and for the majority of cases :ref:`cache_variables<conan-cmake-toolchain-cache_variables>` is what you probably want to use.
+These variables should be used to define things related to the toolchain and for the majority of cases :ref:`cache_variables<conan-cmake-toolchain-cache_variables>` is what you probably want to use.
 Also, take into account that as these variables are defined inside the